๐Ÿค‘AP Microeconomics

 Production Theory

-• The production function relates inputs (labor LL, capital KK) to output (QQ); understanding this relationship is foundational to cost analysis
+The production function relates inputs (labor LL, capital KK) to output (QQ).
+Understanding this physical relationship is foundational to cost analysis because every cost curve is ultimately derived from how efficiently inputs translate into output.

 Cost Theory